jasny/view/README.md

 [![Packagist Stable Version](https://img.shields.io/packagist/v/jasny/view.svg)](https://packagist.org/packages/jasny/view)
 [![Packagist License](https://img.shields.io/packagist/l/jasny/view.svg)](https://packagist.org/packages/jasny/view)

-An abstraction for using PSR-7 with template engines.
+An abstraction for using [PSR-7](http://www.php-fig.org/psr/psr-7/) with template engines.

-Jasny View isn't bound to any framework and can be used anywhere you want to use an existing View engine with PSR-7.
+Jasny View isn't bound to any framework and can be used anywhere you want to use an existing template engine like Twig with PSR-7.

 Installation
 ---